parap/todo/Readme.md

 - on edit click - focus edit field, select it's content.
 On 'escape' click close it without save.

 =============== DONE ====================

+- color calendar dates in dependence from how much time left

 - allow to set tasks for particular date.